• Skip to primary navigation

 Most balloon events take place before / just after sunrise or after dark.
 So you'll be in the dark, and it will be cooler.
 Your best bet is to dress in warm, easy to remove layers.
 I'd recommend:

-- Sunscreen - I like to use La Roche-Posay on my face and Sun Bum on my body.
-If you're looking for something that works on both and travels well, Sun Bum's face sunscreen is ideal.
-It comes in a generous (yet TSA-friendly) 3-ounce size, and it can be used all over your body, not just your face.
+• Sunscreen - I like to use Elta MD or La Roche-Posay sunscreen on my face and Sun Bum or Hawaiian Tropic on my body.
+Tip: If you're traveling by plane, you can buy a TSA-friendly 3-ounce Sun Bum face sunscreen (it can be used all over your body, not just your face).

 Photography Equipment

 Make sure to bring a portable phone charger so your battery doesn't die.
-I have this one (which comes in a convenient two-pack), and it hasn't let me down yet.
+I have this one, and I love it!
+You can get multiple charges from it, and it works fast.

 Of course, using a higher quality camera will almost certainly guarantee better photos, especially in the low-light conditions you'll find at the Fiesta.
 If you're ready to move beyond a camera phone, I have a couple suggestions: